Skip to main content

 Return true if the tool is currently visible.

-A tool is not visible if it has been hidden (e.g. with the toolView.hide function) or if another tool within the containing toolsView has been focused (e.g. with the toolView.focus function).
+A tool is not visible if it has been hidden (e.g. with the toolView.hide function) or if another tool within the containing toolsView has been focused (e.g. with the toolView.focus function) or if the visibility option of the tool is evaluated to false.

 show()